Let's examine them, one at a time:

 Jewish belief is based on national revelation.

 Comment: One thing we've noticed is that rabbis and Messiah Deniers will often refer to "Jesus" instead of the more meaningful "Yeshua" - apparently because the "Jesus" espoused by most people is in no way the Torah-obedient Messiah Judaism would expect to see.
-While "Yeshua" means "Yah is Salvation", "Jesus", sadly means nothing.
+While "Yeshua" means "YHWH is Salvation", "Jesus", sadly means nothing.
 Most of Christianity teaches that "Jesus" came to do away with YHWH's Torah, and describe Torah as "the Law" and go so far as to say it is a "curse".
-So we certainly agree that "Jesus" as described by Christianity is not a good representative of the Messiah.
-However, if you come to know the Messiah for who He really was, Yeshua, you would find that He was perfectly Torah obebient, came only to show us how to gain eternal life, and that - as you will see below - many of the charges by the rabbis against Yeshua are simply misunderstandings.
+So we certainly agree that "Jesus" as described by Christianity is not representative of the actual Jeiwsh Messiah.
+However, if you come to know the Messiah for who He really was: The Word (John 1:1, 14) who was an intercessor between YHWH and man, who came to proclaim the Kingdom of YHWH and do everything His Father commanded (see Luke 4:43 and 8:1; Acts 28:23), all while leading people back to the Source: YHWH and His Divine Instructions for mankind, without which we would have no blueprint for moral, holy living!
+Yeshua didn't come to "change any rules" as Christianity insists.
+As you will see below - many of the charges by the rabbis against Yeshua are huge misunderstandings and even outright lies.

 1. Jesus Did Not Fulfill the Messianic Prophecies